-1. Exams (2 @100 points each) and Final/Impromptu (100 points): Three examinations will be given in order to assess the students' grasp of the material covered in class.
+Exams (2 @100 points each) and Final/Impromptu (100 points): Three examinations will be given in order to assess the students' grasp of the material covered in class.
 Two of the exams will be given during the course of the semester; the final (impromptu presentation, 100 points) will be given at the end of the semester during Finals Week.
 FINAL EXAMS MAY NOT BE TAKEN EARLY OR LATE.
-You may earn an exemption from the final exam if prior to the final you have 800 points or more with no more than 3 absences, OR if you have perfect attendance.
+You may earn an exemption from the final exam if prior to the final you have 700 points or more with perfect attendance.
 Exams will cover both material discussed in class and material from the textbook.

 - 2. Presentations (400 points): Several of the most common types of presentations will be required of students.
 Students will be graded on their mastery of basic speaking principles and criteria given in class.
 Students will also be graded on their preparation for their presentations.
 Speech grades will be lowered for tardies/unexcused absences. - 3.
-Activities/Participation, Attendance & Syllabus Check (300 points total): This is a highly interactive class that will involve a number of supporting activities.
+Activities and Evaluations (300 points total): This is a highly interactive class that will involve a number of supporting activities.
 Students are expected to not only attend class, but to participate.
-You are required to bring your pens/pencils, paper, textbook or readings (if used), and syllabus to EVERY CLASS.
-You may earn points for participation, attendance, and presenting your syllabus on at least 10 different dates (10 points each) as chosen by the instructor.
-You will also complete 3 different peer evaluations and 3 self-evaluations of speeches (15 points each).
+You are required to bring your pens/pencils, paper, textbook, and syllabus to EVERY CLASS.
+You may earn points for activities online (10 points each, 100 points total) as chosen by the instructor.
+You will also complete 3 different peer evaluations and 3 self-evaluations of speeches (150 points total).
 Finally, your group members will also evaluate your participation during the group presentation (50 possible points).
-These assignments, among others, may be in class or online.
+These assignments, among others, may be in class or online using your Acclaim access.
 Your syllabus is where you will record all grades for easy access to your progress in the course.

 I DO NOT USE BLACKBOARD FOR THIS CLASS.
-It is important that you keep ALL assignments during the semester.
-Once handed back, if you need clarification or have questions, it is your responsibility to provide those documents.
+It is important that you keep ALL assignments and online access during the semester.
+It is your responsibility to keep everything returned to you.
 In addition, I do not accept emailed assignments unless instructed to do so when assigned.